1. Tighten your tits.

 Shave your legs.
 Paint your toe nails.
 Wax your beard.
 Take your time getting ready.
 Give yourself a pep talk.
 Practice self love (this does not mean drinking before your show).
 You’re about to go on a hot date with an entire audience.
 You’re about to share your soul.
 It’s an event, dress up for it

 Sea shells, sea shells, by the sea shore.
 Peter picked a pipe of pickled peppers.
 Red leather, yellow leather, red leather, yellow leather.
 Toy boat, toy boat, toy boat, toy boat.
 Touch your toes and count to thirty.
 Thirty sit-ups, 10 pushups, shake it out.
 Dance crazy to your favourite song.
 Now get on that stage.

 9. Find Approval within.

-At the end of your show, during the applause there is always that moment of holy jesus moses mary I hope they liked it.
-I hope it was everything they always wanted out of a theatrical experience.
+At the end of the show, there is often a moment when you realize that now the show has been given to your audience.
+You start thinking things like: Gee, I hope they liked it… I hope it was everything they always wanted out of a theatrical experience.
 The thing is, it doesn’t matter.
-It shouldn’t matter to you.
+Their opinion is not your business.
 It should only matter to them.
 It’s a tricky deal when your lively hood is making sure people come to your show.
 But you need to make sure that you approve of yourself first and foremost.
 Give yourself a pat on the back.
-Say good job gal, you just did that.
+Say good job sport, you just did that.
 No matter what happens on that stage, remember that the accomplishment is going up there in the first place.